Red Dirt Music Was Born Here

 In the 1990s and early 2000s, a new generation of Stillwater-based acts gave the music broader reach.

-The Red Dirt Rangers, The Great Divide, Cross Canadian Ragweed, Jason Boland and the Stragglers, Stoney LaRue, and Turnpike Troubadours carried the sound from the Tumbleweed and The Strip in Stillwater into clubs, bars, dancehalls, and towns across Oklahoma and Texas.
+The Red Dirt Rangers, The Great Divide, and Cross Canadian Ragweed.
+Jason Boland and the Stragglers, Stoney LaRue, and Turnpike Troubadours.
+All of them carried the sound from the Tumbleweed and The Strip in Stillwater into clubs, bars, and dancehalls across Oklahoma and Texas.
 They sold CDs from the truck, toured hard, and built followings that loved the music.

 These artists didn’t wait for Nashville to catch on.
-The industry didn’t have a lane for them, so they built their own.
-The music came first and the scene followed.
+The industry didn’t have a place for them, so they built their own.
 Room by room, stage by stage.

-Red Dirt didn’t fade, it kept growing in popularity and influence.
-From backyard shows and barroom sets to Texas honky tonks, outdoor festivals, and sold-out nationwide tours, the music traveled far without losing what made it.
+Red Dirt kept growing in popularity and influence.
+From backyard shows and barroom sets to Texas honky tonks, outdoor festivals, and sold-out nationwide tours, the music traveled far past it's red dirt home.

 Today, Red Dirt is one of the most popular and best-selling forms of country music.
 A new generation of artists like Kaitlin Butt, Wyatt Flores and Southall have carried it forward and grown it even more.